jiloj/jnode/docs/src/main/paradox/part-1/index.md

 ## Modelling a Post Resource

-The way to do this in REST is to model the represented state as a resource.
-A blog post resource will have a unique id, a URL hyperlink that indicates the canonical location of the resource, the title of the blog post, and the body of the blog post.
+The way to do this in REST is to model the represented state as a model.resource.
+A blog post model.resource will have a unique id, a URL hyperlink that indicates the canonical location of the model.resource, the title of the blog post, and the body of the blog post.

-This resource is represented as a single case class in the Play application [here](https://github.com/playframework/play-scala-rest-api-example/blob/2.6.x/app/v1/post/PostResourceHandler.scala#L13):
+This model.resource is represented as a single case class in the Play application [here](https://github.com/playframework/play-scala-rest-api-example/blob/2.6.x/app/v1/post/PostResourceHandler.scala#L13):

 ```scala
 case class PostResource(